 The primary need is to continue the NRHT across an area where a railroad bridge used to exist.
-The cross-state NRHT is proposed to contain both a bike/pedestrian trail and an adjacent but separated equestrian trail for this part of Clay County.
 The trail design for this site will require that users are able to safely travel from the elevated corridor on one side of C. R. 675 W to the elevated corridor on the other side of the road.